devwithmike/dotfiles/README.md

 # My dotfiles

 ## CAUTION - Contact me before using PLEASE
+## USE AT OWN RISK.
+IF YOU DON'T UNDERSTAND IT, ASK.
+I'M NOT RESPONSIBLE FOR THE USE OF THIS SCRIPT.

 This repo is used to install all my dotfiles and plugins/themes i like to use on a daily basis, and because i switch between PC's often.
 ### Installation